Setneuf/pi4-win10arm64/README.md

-# --- The image will be uploaded shortly ---

 #
 # WINDOWS 10 ARM64 for Raspberry Pi 4 2GB/4GB (FOR TESTING PURPOSES ONLY!
-NO OFFICIAL RELEASE FROM MICROSOFT)
+NO OFFICIAL RELEASE FROM MICROSOFT!)

 This is a backup image of an working Windows 10 ARM64 on a Raspberry Pi 4 2GB/4GB (The 2 shown in the image).
 It is for be used with a 32GB mSD card (mininum) and I recomend at least an SanDisk Extreme UHS-I V30 microSDHC 32GB to be used.